SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-eclipse-intro.md

 ## Create an Eclipse Project
 Now that your Eclipse workspace is set up, start your first project.
-This project does not need to be submitted, but you will be expected to complete all of the activites in this section on your own later in the Guided Project.
+This project does not need to be submitted, but you will be expected to complete all of the activities in this section on your own later in the Guided Project.

 An **Eclipse project** is a grouping of files that are all part of one application or program.
 Many Java files, compiled Java .class files, test code and supporting files, documentation, a project's website, and other resources can all be in a single Eclipse project.

-  1. Right click in the **Package Explorer** and select `New > Java Project`.
+  1. If you have never created a project in the workspace before, the **Package Explorer** will have the option to **Create a Java project**.
+If you have created projects before, you can right click in the **Package Explorer** and select **New > Java Project**.

+{% include image.html file="images/NewProjectPackageExplorer.PNG" caption="Figure: Creating a new Java Project in the Project Explorer" %}

 {% include image.html file="images/NewProjectContext.PNG" caption="Figure: Creating a new Java Project" %}

   {:start="2"}
-  2. A window pops up for changing settings related to the new project.
+  2. A window pops up for selecting project settings.
 Type `HelloWorld` as the name of your project.
 Click the option to **Create separate folders for sources and class files**.
 This ensures that your `*.java` and `*.class` files are stored in different directories, allowing for a neater project folder.

 {% include image.html file="images/NewJavaProjectWizard.PNG" caption="Figure: Configuring your new project" %}

   {:start="3"}
   3. Click *Finish*.
+A pop-up will display asking if you would like to create `module-info.java`.
+Click **Don't Create**!
+The `module-info.java` file is a new feature in Java 11 that we will NOT be using.

+{% include image.html file="images/ModuleInfo.PNG" caption="Figure: Don't create module-info.java!!!" %}

 Your new project should be listed in the *Package Explorer*.
 Click on the arrow or plus sign next to the project name to expand and look inside your project.

 Notice the `src/` folder in your project.
 This is where all of your Java source code files will reside.
 If you do not have a `src/` folder, right click on the project name and select **New > Source Folder**.
 In the resulting dialog, name the folder `src/`.
 A `bin/` folder (which will store all your compiled class files) will be automatically created for you.
 The `bin/` folder is not displayed in the **Package Explorer**.
-If you go to the project's directory on your file system, you will see the `bin/` folder with the `*.class` files..
+If you go to the project's directory on your file system, you will see the `bin/` folder with the `*.class` files.

 {% include image.html file="images/ProjectHierarchy.PNG" caption="Figure: Examining your new project" %}